 It was a beater car.
 All my siblings and I learned how to drive in it.

 As you can imagine, we had to replace a lot of parts during that time.
 Between busted shocks, broken parts and worn-out tires (it’s just a little too fun to “peel out” when you’re a kid!), we learned how to do quick repairs to get where we needed to go.

 While working on my son’s project car last week, we saw that he had a low tire.
-He asked if he could pump it up – then proceeded to grab the bike pump from the garage.
+He asked if he could pump it up and then grabbed the bike pump from the garage.